It’s almost time. I’m ready… Take me to church.

 I wondered what you’re doing.
 “Chasing paper”.

 I would like to believe that I am in love with you.
 Someone, if we’re being honest, I do not know and who didn’t figure in my plans.
-I let myself be swept away by the first person to treat me a little differently.
-Just as well as he doesn’t know where I live in close proximity that way he can lose me without having to blame himself.
+I let myself be swayed by the first person to treat me a little differently.
+Just as well as I don’t know where you live in close proximity, that way I can lose you without having to blame myself.
 Words intended to appease my soul.
 A dying soul.

 I wanted to, I really did but it’s unnatural to not crave air.
 My body demanded it; my mind said I need it.
-Eventually I broke to the surface, gasping and unable to deny myself that basic need of air.
+Life…most times, it feels like something borrowed.
+Something I don’t need but was forced onto me, and because I know of nothing else, I cling on to it and beg for more days in my life.
+Eventually, I broke to the surface, gasping and unable to deny myself that basic need of air.
 Of love.
 Of fierce desire.

 Good God,